leihuan-mp/leihuan-mp.github.io/_pages/about.md

 I am an Assistant Professor in the [Department of Computational Mathematics, Science, and Engineering](https://cmse.msu.edu/) at Michigan State University, with a joint appointment in the [Department of Statistics and Probability](https://stt.natsci.msu.edu/).
 I received my Ph.D. in Applied Mathematics from Brown University under supervision of Prof. George Karniadakis.

 My research focuses on computational mathematics and scientific computing.
-A central aspect of my work is integrating scientific machine learning (SciML) with numerical analysis to construct accurate and physically interpretable partial differential equation (PDE) and stochastic differential equation (SDE) models of multi-scale or high-dimensional problems directly from first-principle descriptions, where conventional approaches often show limitations.
-In particular, I am interested in designing learning algorithms that preserve essential mathematical properties of the constructed models, such as conservation laws, variational structures, and physical constraints.
+A central aspect of my work is integrating scientific machine learning with numerical analysis to construct accurate and physically interpretable partial differential equation (PDE) and stochastic differential equation (SDE) models of multi-scale or high-dimensional problems directly from first-principle descriptions, where conventional approaches often show limitations.
+In particular, I am interested in designing learning algorithms that preserve essential mathematical properties of the constructed PDE and SDE models, such as conservation laws, variational structures, and physical constraints.

 <!--
 My research focuses on computational mathematics, particularly in scientific machine learning (SciML) and multi-scale modeling related to fluid physics, materials science, and biophysics.
 I develop numerical algorithms for constructing accurate and structure-preserving ML-based models of multi-scale systems directly from the first-principle-based descriptions.
 My research goal is to establish accurate modeling of multi-scale dynamical systems relevant to non-Newtonian hydrodynamics, non-equilibrium kinetic processes, and meso-scale stochastic reduced dynamics, which are central to various science and engineering applications.